ElizabethCody/icejar/README.md

   some additional clean-up procedure.
 Callbacks registered using Ice are cleaned up automatically and do not require an implementation of this method.

-Sub-classes of `Module` *must* provide a constructor which accepts no arguments, either by keeping the default constructor or explicitly defining its equivalent.
+Implementors of `Module` *must* provide a constructor which accepts no arguments, either by keeping the default constructor or explicitly defining its equivalent.

 More information is available in the generated documentation for the